Herobrine-pixel/LaserToMap360/README.md

 # LaserToMap360 Web Viewer

 Live 360° Lidar scan viewer using Web Serial API and Chart.js.
-Just open the folder name Web
+## Just open the folder name WebApp and you will find all the important resources.

 ## How to Use